What Are AI Agents? Business Automation Guide 2026

 - Cover more processes

-- Reduce human oversight
+- keep human oversight where risk requires it

 Conclusion